 What We’re Fighting For

 America’s working people are seeing the country through this pandemic--just as we have in past crises.
 We must stand together and fight to create a better country coming out of it.
-Working people must be able to support their families until we have the testing and vaccines to keep everyone safe.
-People working on the front lines must have healthcare, sick days and protective equipment.
-Here’s what SEIU members are fighting for--and winning.
+Congress must make addressing the COVID-19 pandemic a top priority.
+First and foremost, we need comprehensive relief legislation that ensures every family -- Black, brown, white, AAPI and Indigeonous -- is healthy, safe and secure.
+Here’s what SEIU members are fighting for as we continue our demands to be respected, protected and paid.

 All working people should: